mbentley/docker-omada-controller/README.md

 ## Small Files

-By default, this image uses the default mongodb settings for journal files.
-If disk space is an issue, you can set the `SMALL_FILES` variable to `true` which will add [`--smallfiles`](https://docs.mongodb.com/v2.2/administration/journaling/#journaling-internals) to the startup arguments for MongoDB.
+In Omada 3.2 and older, this image uses the default mongodb settings for journal files.
+If disk space is an issue, you can set the `SMALL_FILES` variable to `true` which will add [`--smallfiles`](https://docs.mongodb.com/v3.6/core/journaling/#journaling-journal-files) to the startup arguments for MongoDB.

+**Warning** - As of the version 4.1 and newer, MongoDB utilizes the `WiredTiger` storage engine by default which does not have the same journal file size issue as the `MMAPv1` storage engine.
+If `SMALL_FILES` is set to `true`, a warning will be issued at startup but startup will still proceed.

 ## Persistent Data and Permissions

-**Note**: This only applies to tags for `3.1.x` and `3.0.x` as the `3.2.x` branch manages the permissions for you.
+**Note**: This only applies to tags for `3.1.x` and `3.0.x` as the `3.2.x` and newer versions manage the permissions for you.

 If you utilize bind mounts instead of Docker named volumes (e.g. - `-v /path/to/data:/opt/tplink/EAPController/data`) in your run command, you will want to make sure that you have set the permissions appropriately on the filesystem otherwise you will run into permissions errors and the container will not run because it won't have the permissions to write data since this container uses a non-root user.
 To resolve that, you need to `chown` the directory to `508:508` on the host as that is the UID and GID that we use inside the container.
 For example: